tasmota/docs/peripherals/GPS-NTP-server.md

 The foremost reason for the inclusion of this driver was to have a network unrelated time source, but besides this location data is provided  too.

 !>**Only u-blox-devices are supported**
 The UBX binary protocol was chosen, because it is very memory efficient and all the needed data can be read without further parsing.
-The genereric NMEA-standard is NOT supported!`
+The genereric NMEA-standard is NOT supported!

 The driver is tested on a NEO-6m and a Beitian-220.
 Series 7 should work too.
 These modules are quite cheap, starting at about 3.50€ for the NEO-6m.

 ### Features:
-- simplified NTP-server
+- simplified NTP-Server
 - sets system time automatically and Settings.latitude and Settings.longitude via command
 - get position and time data
 - can log postion data with timestamp to flash with a small memory footprint of only 12 Bytes per record (!!EXPERIMENTAL!!)